SAP-samples/teched2023-IN160/exercises/ex1/README.md

 ## Access SAP Integration Suite tenant

-For running through the exercise steps, you will need access to SAP Integration Suite tenants.
+For running through the exercise steps, you will need access to SAP Integration Suite tenant.
 Please pick one of these SAP Integration Suite tenant as per the assignment .
 You will also get the credentials to log in to these tenants from the instructors.

 1. Please use this **SAP Integration Suite tenant** for your exercises
       - https://iat-prism-std.integrationsuite-it-ziat003.cfapps.eu21.hana.ondemand.com/shell/home